interTwin-eu/itwinai/use-cases/eurac/README.md

 ## Running HPO for EURAC Non-distributed

-HHyperparameter optimization (HPO) is integrated into the pipeline using Ray Tune.
+Hyperparameter optimization (HPO) is integrated into the pipeline using Ray Tune.
 This allows you to run multiple trials and fine-tune model parameters efficiently.
 HPO is configured to run multiple trials in parallel, but run those trials each in a non-distributed way.